pks716/pks716/README.md

 - 👋 Hi, I’m @pks716 - a freshser with beginner knowledge and aim to be better.
-- 👀 I’m interested in machine learning as well as artificial intelligence.
+- 👀 I’m interested in data science, machine learning as well as artificial intelligence.
 - 🌱 I’m currently learning basics of the same.
-- 💞️ I’m looking to collaborate on similar projects that will help me understand these better.
+- 💞️ I’m looking to collaborate on similar projects that will give me exposure to how things work.
 - 📫 How to reach me - pkumarsingh716@gmail.com

 <!---